EastEnders: Hayley goes into labour after making sex pact with Keanu - here's what happens next

 Find out what happens after Hayley gives birth later this week on the BBC1 soap

-Pregnant Hayley Slater’s efforts to bring on labour saw her going to extremes on tonight’s EastEnders when she propositioned Keanu Taylor – but events didn’t exactly go to plan for the desperate mum-to-be.
+Pregnant Hayley Slater’s efforts to bring on labour saw her going to extremes on Monday’s episode of EastEnders when she propositioned Keanu Taylor – but events didn’t exactly go to plan for the desperate mum-to-be.

 After hearing from Karen that sex was a good way to speed things along, Hayley (Katie Jarvis) ended up asking Keanu (Danny Walters) to do the deed.
 After initially being taken aback by the request, Keanu agreed, but opted to take a shower first.